arthurbrousse/arthurbrousse.github.io/_posts/2021-12-11-datastory.md

 ## What are they talking about ?

 Now this is all fine and dandy, but during our intial topic analysis, something stood out that deserves attention: Who exactly is doing the talking ?
 Are the people talking about Tesla the same ones that talk about  where do everyone that's speaking coming from ?
 Tesla being a highly up and coming company with a mindset of innovation, we might have very different classes of people talking about it compared to a 100 year old company like Chevrolet.
 To accomplish this, a great ressource we can take advantage of if the information contained by the "occupation" field in the wikidata dumps.
-Indeed, we have the speakers who uttered the quotes, and therefore, with a little bit of digging we can find their occupation(s).

-Maintenant que nous avons regardé en général, les sentiments qui ressortent des quotes, nous allons nous concentrer sur deux événements relié à Tesla et deux événements relié à Chevrolet.
-Pour se faire, nous avons fait du topic detection en regroupant les phrases par mois.
-Pour voir si une différence de sentiments avait lieu entre avant, pendant et après un événements nous avons décidé d'utiliser des boxplots.
-En effet, ils nous permettent de résumer et visualiser les distributions plus facilement.
-Pour la période nous avons décidé de prendre 20 jours pour chacune d'entre elles et pour celle pendant, avec la date de l'événement au centre.
-Vu que le nombre de quotes est plus bas en 2016 et en 2017 nous avons préféré selectionner des événements qui ne sont pas dans ces années.
+Indeed, we have the speakers who uttered the quotes, and therefore, with a little bit of digging we can find their occupation(s).So we will focus on two events related to Tesla and two events related to Chevrolet.
+To do so, we made topic detection by grouping the sentences by month.
+To see if there was a difference in feelings between before, during and after an event we decided to use boxplots.
+Indeed, they allow us to summarize and visualize the distributions more easily.
+For the period we decided to take 20 days for each of them and for the during one, with the date of the event in the center.
+Since the number of quotes is lower in 2016 and 2017 we preferred to select events that are not in these years.

 Here are the main thing people are saying:

 ## Chevrolet

-Pour Chevrolet, nous avons sélectionnée la sortie de la sixème génération de la Camara qui a eu lieu en Avril 2018 et la sortie du modèle 2019 de la Silverado.
-Nous avons pris ces deux modèles commercialisé car nous voulons essayé de faire une comparaison avec des modèles Tesla et donc pas des voitures de courses.
+For Chevrolet, we selected the release of the sixth generation Camara which took place in April 2018 and the release of the 2019 model of the Silverado.
+We took these two marketed models, because we want to try to make a comparison with Tesla models and therefore not race cars.

-## The 6th Edition Chervrolet Camaro
+### The 6th Edition Chervrolet Camaro

 {% include chevrolet_camaro.html %}
-Pour ce premier événement, nous pouvons remarque que la moyenne des sentiments pendant l'événement est plus haute qu'avant ou après.
-On remarque cependant que sa variance est plus grande que la période avant et aussi qu'il y a un plus grand écart entre la moyenne et la médiane pendant l'événement.
-On pourrait interpreter cela avec le fait que peut être les sentiments étaient plus partagés durant l'événement.
+For this first event, we can notice that the average of the feelings during the event is higher than before or after.
+However, we notice that its variance is greater than the period before and also that there is a greater gap between the mean and the median during the event.
+This could be interpreted as perhaps feelings were more mixed during the event.

-## The Chevrolet Silverado
+### The Chevrolet Silverado

 {% include chevrolet_silverado.html %}
-La sortie de la Silverado en 2019 a des résultats différents.
-En effet on voit que la médiance augmente entre les trois périodes.
-La boxplot pour la période d'après est plus petit et surtout plus haute que les deux autres.
-On peut donc dire à travers ces résultats que les retours par rapport à la sortie du modèle sont assez positifs.

-On remaque à travers ces deux événements que la moyenne reste proche des 0.5 et qu'on a plus de variation au niveau de la médiane ou de la taille des boxplots.
+The release of the Silverado in 2019 has different results.
+Indeed we see that the median increases between the three periods.
+The boxplot for the next period is smaller and especially higher than the other two.
+We can therefore say through these results that the returns in relation to the output of the model are quite positive.

+We can see from these two events that the mean remains close to 0.5 and that there is more variation in the median or in the size of the boxplots.

 ## Tesla

-Pour Tesla, nous avons choisi deux événements assez séparés.
-Le premier est la sortie du modèle X en Septembre 2015 et le deuxième est la présentation CyberTruck en Novembre 2019.
+For Tesla, we chose two fairly separate events.
+The first is the release of the Model X in September 2015 and the second is the CyberTruck presentation in November 2019.

-## The Tesla Model X
+### The Tesla Model X

 {% include tesla_model_x.html %}
-On remaque que la moyenne est plus basse que pour Chevrolet en générale.
-Les boxplots sont plus étroits mais on des maximums et minimums très espacés.
-On ne constate pas de différence significante entre les trois périodes.
+We notice that the average is lower than for Chevrolet in general.
+The boxplots are narrower, but the maximums and minimums are far apart.
+There is no significant difference between the three periods.

 ## The Cybertruck

 {% include tesla_cyber.html %}

-Pour le dévoilement du CyberTruck, une fois de plus, les boxplots sont plus étroits et il la moyenne reste plus constante.

-Comparé à Chevrolet on peut constater plusieurs choses.
-La première est que la moyenne et la médiane pour Tesla sont toujours très proches.
-Les boxplots sont plus étroits et nous voyons beaucoup moins de différences entre les différentes périodes mais surtout que la moyenne est toujours plus basse que pour Chevrolet.
-Tesla est encore une marque de voiture très jeune et commence à s'imposer dans le milieu automobiles.
-Elon Musk. comme nous avons pû le voir joue aussi un rôle important dans l'image de Tesla.
-A cause de manque de quote, nous n'avons pas pû réduire le nombre de jour par période, ce qui selon nous serait plus intéressant pour analyser les sentiments, surtout avec Elon Musk qui fait souvent les nouvelles pour seulement une très petite période de temps.
+For the CyberTruck unveiling, once again, the boxplots are narrower and the average remains more constant.

+Compared to Chevrolet we can see several things.
+The first is that the mean and median for Tesla are still very close.
+The boxplots are narrower and we see much less differences between the different periods, but above all the average is always lower than for Chevrolet.
+Tesla is still a very young car brand and is starting to establish itself in the automotive world.
+Elon Musk.
+As we have seen, he also plays an important role in Tesla's image.
+Due to lack of quote, we did not reduce the number of days per period, which we think would be more interesting to analyze the feelings, especially with Elon Musk who often makes the news for only a very small period of time.

 ## Who is doing the talking ?